the78mole/devcontainer-features/src/pre-commit/README.md

 ## Notes

-- This feature requires the `uv` feature to be installed first
+- This feature automatically installs `uv` if not already present
 - pre-commit is installed as a global uv tool for easy access
 - After installation, use `pre-commit install` in your repository to set up git hooks
 - Configuration is done via `.pre-commit-config.yaml` file in your repository root